 - MATL 2220: Materials and the Environment (1 Credit)

 *NOTE: Take all three MATL 2210/2220/2230 to count as one 3-credit course.
-Courses are offered every semester and do not need to be taken in sequence.
+One of these courses is offered each fall / spring and the courses do not need to be taken in sequence.

 - MECH 5050: Renewable Energy Resources and Applications (Spring of even-numbered years; PR ENGR 2010, ENGR 2200 or instructor permission)